mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 More in-depth guides to living with neutropenia and low platelet levels are included later in this guide under Phase 3: After Your Transplant.

-#### Side Effects from Chemotherapy - Infertility
-<div class="outstanding">This section has to be edited and possibly moved.</div>
-Chemotherapy drugs that kill rapidly-dividing cancer cells will also affect your fertility.
-It's likely that you will not be able to conceive a child naturally after your treatment.
-However, there are ways of preserving your fertility that may allow you to have a child in the future.
-##### Options For MenMen can freeze sperm before treatment.
-The first step is to schedule an appointment at a sperm bank, where you will masturbate and collect your ejaculated fluid in a sterile cup.

-The sperm bank will analyze the specimen to be sure there are healthy sperm to freeze.
-The semen is then placed in vials and frozen.
-It can be stored for as long as you want, even for many years.
-We recommend that men collect three separate specimens if possible, abstaining from sex for two to five days before the first collection and between the other collections.
-For more information please read:* Sperm Banking (http://www2.mskcc.org/patient_education/_assets/downloads-english/899.pdf)
-* Cancer and Fertility: Information for Men (http://www2.mskcc.org/patient_education/_assets/downloads-english/713.pdf)##### Options For WomenWomen can freeze eggs or embryos before treatment <span class="outstanding">(This is a little sparse/terse).

-The first step is to schedule an appointment with a reproductive endocrinologist (a doctor with special training in fertility).
-Ask your doctor or a member of your healthcare team to refer you to the reproductive endocrinologist.

-The reproductive endocrinologist will evaluate your fertility and will give you advice on how best to proceed.

-If these tests show you can be successful in collecting eggs, on or around the first day of your period you will start giving yourself daily hormone injections.
-This medicine will stimulate some of the eggs in your ovaries to mature.
-You will need the injections for about 10 days, during which you will be closely monitored by the reproductive endocrinologist.
-Once the eggs are fully mature, you will be scheduled for the egg retrieval.
-This is an outpatient procedure done using anesthesia so you will be asleep.
-The eggs are collected using a very thin needle passed through the wall of your vagina.

-If you are going to store embryos, your eggs are fertilized with sperm in the laboratory (in vitro fertilization, IVF) before freezing.
-If you are going to store eggs, they are not fertilized with sperm before freezing.
-The frozen eggs or embryos can be stored for as long as you want, even for many years.
-Another possible option to preserve fertility is ovarian tissue freezing.
-This is experimental.
-For more information please read:* Cancer and Fertility: Information for Women (http://www2.mskcc.org/patient_education/_assets/downloads-english/725.pdf)* Selecting a Reproductive Endocrinologist (http://www2.mskcc.org/patient_education/_assets/downloads-english/739.pdf)##### Financial IssuesUnfortunately, fertility preservation is not covered by most insurance plans.
+##### Financial Issues
+Unfortunately, fertility preservation is not covered by most insurance plans.
 Sperm banking can cost up to about $1000, and egg or embryo freezing can cost $10,000 to $15,000.
 There are also annual storage fees.
 The financial staff at the sperm bank and reproductive endocrinologist will contact your insurance company to determine if you have coverage.
 There are financial resources available, including Fertile Hope, a discount programs for eligible patients managed through LIVESTRONG.
-For more information on this, ask you nurse for an application.##### Additional ConsiderationsOne thing to be aware of is that collecting sperm or eggs shortly after receiving chemotherapy may not be feasible.
+For more information on this, ask you nurse for an application.

+##### Additional Considerations
+One thing to be aware of is that collecting sperm or eggs shortly after receiving chemotherapy may not be feasible.

 Depending on the specific drugs you have received beforehand, and how much time has passed since your last treatment, there may be no sperm available to collect or eggs may not respond to stimulation.
 In addition, even if there are sperm or eggs to collect, if you had recent chemotherapy, they may have been damaged by recent treatment.
 There is a possibility that they will not fertilize or grow to form embryos.
 In addition, there is a risk of mutations and possible birth defects in a child conceived from these sperm or eggs.
 We have no data on outcomes of men and women who collect shortly after induction and/or consolidation and prior to transplant.
 Nevertheless, you may choose to attempt collection anyway.

 If you would like to speak with someone to learn more about your options for fertility preservation, ask your doctor or nurse to refer you to our fertility nurse specialist or directly to a sperm bank or reproductive endocrinologist.

 <div class="feedback remove invisible">Chemotherapy drugs that kill rapidly-dividing cancer cells will also affect you fertility.
 It's highly likely that your chemotherapy will mean that you will not be able to conceive a child naturally - if you would like to have children in the future you can make arrangements to have your sperm or eggs frozen before your chemotherapy.
 Collecting and freezing sperm before your chemotherapy will enable you and your partner to attempt pregnancy when you are ready.

 It's also very important that you speak to your insurance company.
 They will tell you if the costs associated with infertility treatment are covered under your policy.
 Even if your insurance does not cover infertility there may be other programs or grants that can help you pay for your infertility treatment.
 These are described in the Fertility and Cancer Treatment guides which are included at the back of this guide.